Shield Funding business loans review

 This online lender specializes in bad credit business loans as an alternative to traditional bank loans.

 Shield Funding offers a variety of business financing options for a wide range of industries.
-Loans typically do not require collateral but must be used toward business expenses.
-Read further to learn more what Shield Funding has to offer and how to apply.
+Its loans typically don’t require collateral but must be used toward business expenses.
+And since Shield Funding works mainly with applicants who have bad credit, you may face high interest rates and quick repayment schedules.

 First, do I qualify?